TBIAPBC/APBC2022/A0/README.md

   My program is not executed with error XYZ
 ```

-* After successful testing (optional) and if you like your program, write another comment (alternatively, file a review request) to let us know we
+* After successful testing (optional) and if you like your program, write another comment (alternatively, file a review request) to let your colleagues know they
   should review the submission.
-If everything is ok, we will merge your submission into the branch 'master' (or tell you what to
-  improve).

 ```
   @mtw , please review